 Abraham lake is an artificial one formed by a dam on the river, but has the same incredible blue color as other glacial lakes in the area (see below).
-But in recent years, the lake has become an off-the-beaten-track destination for its curious bubbles trapped in layers of ice in winter.
+But in recent years, the lake has exploded on social media for its frozen bubbles trapped in layers of ice in winter.
 The bubbles are created by rising methane gas from decaying plants on the lake bed.
-Take care when visiting and bring proper footwear, though; the lake is not super accessible.
+Find out everything you need to know in my guide to experiencing the frozen ice bubbles at Abraham Lake.

-Another 20 minutes drive east of Abraham Lake will bring you to Crescent Falls, the third and final waterfall that makes my Alberta bucket list.
+Another 20 minutes drive east of Abraham Lake will bring you to Crescent Falls, the third and final waterfall that makes my Alberta bucket list, and one of the most beautiful waterfalls near Edmonton.
 Crescent Falls is a 27-meter, 2-tiered waterfall on Bighorn River, a tributary of the North Saskatchewan.
 The falls spill majestically over rocky ledges, and you can peer down from the top of them or hike down the base.
 There is also a basic campsite on site.

 Crescent Falls makes my list because it holds personal memories for me.
 When I was a kid, my father and I hiked down to the base of the waterfall, forded the river somewhere downstream (in the dark…don’t try this, kids!), and camped on the opposite riverbank for two nights.
 My father loved the Nordegg region, and we did a lot of exploring and hiking in the area growing up.

-Heading back to tourist central–the Icefields Parkway, we have lakes, lakes, and more lakes as we enter Banff National Park, Alberta’s most famous.
-The following eight entries are essential stops on your Banff itinerary!
+Heading back to tourist central–the Icefields Parkway, we have lakes, lakes, and more lakes as we enter Banff National Park.
+There are so many gorgeous ones that I’ve written this separate post on the most beautiful Banff lakes.

 Located at the southern terminus of the Icefields Parkway in Banff National Park, and arguably the most famous lake in all of Canada, Lake Louise fittingly borrows its name from royalty herself.
 Despite the tourist masses, the “Jewel of the Rockies” is a vista that you must take in at least once in your life.

 Overshadowed by Lake Louise nearby, Moraine Lake is actually more beautiful, according to most Albertans, myself included.
-To reach it, you’ll have to drive 14 kilometers down a side road from Lake Louise (closed in winter).
+Moraine Lake is especially known for its sunrises.

 Once you arrive, climb the rock pile beside the lake, and take in the jaw-dropping view of the lake amidst the Valley of the Ten Peaks.
 Then you’ll know what we’re talking about.
 Morraine Lake was also famously featured on the Canadian $20 bill from 1969 to 1979.